IDMNYU/IdeationPrototypingFA19_McDermott/week13.md

 (time pending)
 * Paper maché artifacts
   good reference: http://manningkrull.com/manningmakesstuff/
+* Option 1: make something that could be useful in your video as a prop
+* Option 2: make a version of a common object, that is englarged, or an abnormal color. eg [http://manningkrull.com/manningmakesstuff/paper-mache-cupcake-sculpture/](giant cupcake) [https://static01.nyt.com/images/2011/01/20/arts/jp-suit/jp-suit-jumbo.jpg] (Jeff Koons Ballon dog)

 #### / Assignments for Next Week/
 * Continue work on final project, due: 12/12